coachshea/knitLatex/README.md

 ### Standard xTab table

-To produce a latex table, simply pass a matrix or a data.frame to the xTab function.
+To produce a LaTeX table, simply pass a matrix or a data.frame to the xTab function.